ythiri/Kickstarter-Analysis/README.md

 ## Business Problem

-Kickstarter is a crowdfunding platform for creators, small businesses, and early-stage startups that helps raise capital for projects and innovative ideas.
+Kickstarter is a crowdfunding platform for individuals, small businesses, and early-stage startups that helps raise capital for projects and innovative ideas.
 The platform, however, uses what is known as an “all-or-nothing” funding model.
-Under this model, creators and businesses only receive funds if their funding goal is met or exceeded.
+Under this model, individuals and businesses only receive funds if their funding goal is met or exceeded.
 In other words, there are only two possible outcomes: a campaign either reaches its funding goal and receives the pledged amount (success) or it receives no funding at all (failure).
 Given these outcomes, an important question arises: what factors contribute to the success or failure of Kickstarter campaigns?

 ## Methodology